contao/docs/docs/manual/file-manager/file-manager.en.md

 ![Create nested folders](/de/file-manager/images/en/folder-name.gif?classes=shadow)

-In the file manager, folder names can now be entered with a slash to create multiple, nested folders.
+In the file manager, folder names can now be entered with slashes to create multiple, nested folders.

 ## Transferring files